 Why Do I Need a vCIO?

-A Virtual Chief Information Officer (vCIO) provides a budget-friendly alternative to a full time, executive hire.
-More than a consultant, technology advocate, or computer support technician, a vCIO integrates technology throughout a business, leading overall strategy, design, and implementation.
+A Virtual Chief Information Officer (vCIO) provides a budget-friendly alternative to a full-time executive hire.
+A vCIO integrates technology throughout a business, leading overall strategy, design, and implementation more than a consultant, technology advocate, or computer support technician.

 Your New vCIO will:

-Meet with executives quarterly, at times which work best for your business to assist with budgeting and strategic planning.
+- Meet with executives quarterly at times that work best for your business to assist with budgeting and strategic planning.

-Ensure that your technology and data is secure, well-managed, and aligned with industry-accepted best practices and regulatory requirements.
+- Ensure that your technology and data are secure, well-managed, and aligned with industry-accepted best practices and regulatory requirements.